threatanatomy/tablog/content/en/posts/004-analyzing-a-dotnet-c2-agent.md

 The registry key _HKEY\_CURRENT\_USER\Software\Microsoft\Windows\CurrentVersion\Run_ is usually abused by attackers to establish persistence; such technique is [listed in MITRE ATT&CK with ID T1547.001](https://attack.mitre.org/techniques/T1547/001/) and [allows an attacker to run a program when the user logs in](https://learn.microsoft.com/en-us/windows/win32/setupapi/run-and-runonce-registry-keys), under the context (permissions) of that user.

-We verify that the agent provides the capability to establish persistence, on receiving the command "puyTtsrt" it creates the registry key with name "haijwivetsgVr":
+We verify that the agent provides the capability to establish persistence.
+On receiving the command "puyTtsrt" it creates the registry key with name "haijwivetsgVr":

 ![alt text](/img/004-pers1.png "Establish persistence 1")